 @TechNomad422 Here’s how I usually do it when using Scannero:

-- Open your browser and go to scannero.io.
+- Open your browser and go to scannero.com

 - Type in the phone number you want to track and hit “Track.”